 I am a big proponent of living life now, in the body I have, and enjoying it fully.
 I get to hike.
 I get to play.
 I get to lap up every moment as the gift it is, without guilt or shame, without the belief that it would somehow be better if I was in a different body.
 As a kid, I was ridiculed, made fun of, and called fat.
 Then, I was told I was too thin.
 I went through periods of restricting, of binging, and then finally landed in a place where I love myself just as I am.
 I believe I am created in God’s image and that is pretty darn incredible.
 I eat for nourishment and enjoyment.
 I embrace body diversity for myself and others and am genuinely filled with gratitude for this heart that keeps beating and these lungs that keep breathing.

-Folks, there are so many resources out there about why lifestyles are usually diets and why they do not work.
+These days, social media seems to be inundated with “lifestyle” talk and it can be tempting to buy in, unless you know how to dig a bit deeper.
+There are so many resources out there about why lifestyles are usually diets and why they do not work.
 Here are some of the most pressing concerns I have about diets:

 - Dieting reinforces body shame.

 - 95 to 98 percent of diets fail.

 - Dieting increases a person’s risk for eating disorders.

 - Eating disorders are the most deadly mental illnesses according to the National Institute of Mental Health (NIMH).

 - Dieting can be a form of trauma reenactment for trauma survivors.